mustafaAwwalRNS/rns-frontend-template/docs/testing.md

 # Summary

 If I have to summarize all this I would say write tests like a user.
 Think that you don't know the inside logic of the component.
 Think like a user.
 Be like a user.

+### NOTE:

+The `@next/mocks` is different for `__mocks__` folder in the root directory.
+The former is used for mocking servers or other mocking related stuff required during testing.
+The latter is required for jest for manual module mocking [see](https://jestjs.io/docs/manual-mocks).